MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy-url.md

 ## Here's why you see `*.mcas.ms`, `*.mcas-gov.us`, or `*.mcas-gov.ms` in your URL

-First of all, you have not been phished!
 This kind of URL is expected and indicates that your organization applies additional security controls to protect business-critical data.

 They do this by using Defender for Cloud Apps, a solution for protecting your organization's cloud environment, to replace all relevant URLs and cookies relating to cloud apps that you use.

 So when you try accessing a cloud app such as Salesforce, SharePoint Online, or AWS, you will notice that its URL is suffixed with `.mcas.ms`, `.mcas-gov.us`, or `.mcas-gov.ms`.
 For example, when using the XYZ app, the URL you're used to seeing changes from `XYZ.com` to `XYZ.com.mcas.ms`.

 If the URL does not exactly match one of the replacement patterns (for example, `<app_site>.com` is not replaced with `<app_site>.com.mcas.ms`), or if you have additional concerns, contact your IT department.

+In case you do not recognize the remaining portion of the URL (e.g.: **myurl.com**.mcas.ms) as associated with any of your business apps, it is recommended that you investigate the issue further and consider blocking the URL to avoid any potential security risks.